Ulkudas/Palm-City/README.md

 ![alt text](https://github.com/Ulkudas/Palm-City/blob/master/Design/Screenshot2.PNG "Map Overview")

-Right now game is still not complete.
+Right now the game is not complete.
 Any help would be appreciated.
 If you have any suggestions or critiques, please contact me via e-mail.